ssg-hub/Power-BI-with-DataCamp/TrackProposal.md

 >**Prerequisites:** *Data Modeling with Power BI* , *Visualizing Data with Power BI*

 >**Learning Objectives:**
 >Empower yourself with automations and advanced features of PowerBI.
-Design Clustering and Time Series models with ease in this course.
-Deploy auto query-answering with QnA.
+Perform descriptive analytic, construct clustering and time=series models and get quick insights.
+Deploy auto query-answering with QnA in this course.
 >
 >**Courses:**